History (HIST)

 HIST-307B.
 Freedom, Oppression, & Progress: The Contradictions Of The European Enlightenment.
 3 Hours.

 This course introduces students to the European Enlightenment of the 1700s.
 The Enlightenment has been celebrated as an era of exciting intellectual discovery and unprecedented social progress, when figures like Locke, Kant, and Jefferson laid the foundations of modern human rights, representative government, social equality, and science-based reasoning.
 However, the eighteenth century was also a time in which European women, Europeans with disabilities or deafness, and Africans demanded access to the so-called universal rights celebrated by European philosophers.
-HIST-307B reexamines the contradictions of the Enlightenment era and challenges students to rethink our common narratives about modern progress.
+This course reexamines the contradictions of the Enlightenment era and challenges students to rethink our common narratives about modern progress.

 HIST-308.
 Human Rights In History, Literature, And Law.
 3 Hours.